DirektoratetForByggkvalitet/losen-pdf/README.md

 The response is a binary blob with content type `application/pdf`.

 ## Deployment
-The PDF generator can be hosted as a serverless function in order for you to pay only for the time it's actually generating PDFs.
-We recommend [now](https://https://zeit.co/now) as it's one of the easiest platforms to get started with.
+The PDF generator is built for hosting as a serverless function on [now](https://https://zeit.co/now).
+It's super easy to get up and running, free for reasonable amounts of traffic and built on top of AWS lambda.

 ### Before deploying
 👮‍ You want to fork this repo and edit the `now.json` file to give the app a name and set the environment variable `ALLOWED_DOMAINS` to a comma separated list of domains that you want to allow generating PDFs from.